onsi/ginkgo/docs/index.md

 })
 ```

-now, every spec will be guaranteed to start with the same initial state and we are free to write our specs without worrying about spec polution.
+now, every spec will be guaranteed to start with the same initial state and we are free to write our specs without worrying about spec pollution.

 This behavior, however, will cause specs in Ordered containers to break.
 Consider this set of specs: